lidofinance/solana-docs/docs/frontend-integration/manual-instructions/v1/stake.md

-# Manual instructions
+# Stake

 **Live integration on Mainnet** - [http://solana.lido.fi/](https://solana.lido.fi)

-In this document, we walkthrough the steps to integrate a web application with the Lido deposit function.
+In this document, we walk through the steps to integrate a web application with the Lido deposit function.

 This guide assumes the web application is written in JavaScript / Typescript and has ready access to the [@solana/web3.js](https://www.npmjs.com/package/@solana/web3.js) and [@solana/spl-token](https://github.com/solana-labs/solana-program-library)  library.

 :::note
-The code snippets present in this doc might not be up to date with the current codebase.
+The code snippets present in this doc might not be up-to-date with the current codebase.
 Please verify once before using.
 :::

 ## Step 1 : Connecting to a Solana wallet